Jellonator/jeEngine/README.md

 jeEngine
 ========
-jeEngine is a cross-platform game engine written in C++, currently supporting whatever SDL supports.
+jeEngine, or Jello's Engine, is a cross-platform game engine written in C++, currently supporting whatever SDL supports.
+Note that this engine is mostly just a wrapper for SDL2.
+SDL2 may be replaced with OpenGL for graphics at somepoint to make this engine more dynamic, but currently that is not a priority.

 ######Libraries/dependancies:######
 - SDL2